vedph/gve-doc/export/trace-features.md

 ![mock autograph](img/mock-autograph-digits.png)

-The text versions in this autograph are:
+The text alterations in this autograph are:

 - v0 one FIVE six ten three four zero
 - v1 one two FIVE six ten three four zero